rohban-lab/Salehi_submitted_2020/README.md

 #### Training

-To train the model yourself, you have to run the following script:
+To train the model by yourself, you have to run the following script:

 ```
 python3 train.py